shivannis/xandr-docs-public/xandr-docs/articles/monetize/basic-buy-side-setup-procedures.md

 ---
 title: Microsoft Monetize - Basic Buy-side Setup Procedures
-description: Learn how to setup your buying objects on the Xandr platform. ms.date: 10/28/2023
+description: Learn how to setup your buying objects on the Microsoft Advertising platform. ms.date: 10/28/2023
 ---